salesforce/lwc-rfcs/text/0000-synthetic-shadow-migrate.md

 - Do any non-stylesheet behaviors of synthetic shadow DOM need to be emulated?
 - How should component-level API versioning apply to this, if at all?
 E.g., should the "forced" opt-in be done gradually, only for newer API versions?
+- Should we have a separate rollout strategy for environments where we want to forcibly remove synthetic shadow DOM?
+For example, a global "forced" migrate mode could simply assume that any component without `static shadowSupportMode = 'native'` should run in migrate mode.
+This would allow for removing synthetic shadow from the page entirely.